 When Google Voice was offered as a free service only, it wasn’t covered under Google’s BAA.
 The Google platforms that offer BAAs are G Suite, Google Apps, and Google Cloud.
 Because Google Voice wasn’t part of any of those, it wasn’t a HIPAA-compliant service.

 However, Google Voice recently became available as a core service under G Suite and is available to all G Suite customers through an additional license.
 Because G Suite is covered under Google’s BAA, that means that Google Voice is now HIPAA compliant and can be used by healthcare providers to communicate with patients and colleagues.

 When using Google Voice in a professional capacity, administrators should obtain Google Voice licenses for users who handle PHI.
-And when used within a Google Hangouts meeting, users should set calendar entries that contain PHI to private.
+And when used within a Google Meet, users should set calendar entries that contain PHI to private.
 In addition, admins should set external Calendar settings to “Only free/busy information” and internal Calendar sharing options to “No sharing” or “Only free/busy information.”